-- Preview Email Newsletter

 WASHINGTON, July 25 -- Share Our Strength has submitted a public comment letter addressing concerns about the U.S. Department of Agriculture's (USDA) new System of Records Notice for the National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 The nonprofit organization, devoted to combating hunger and poverty in America, outlines issues related to data privacy, clarity of regulations, and the potential administrative burden on State agencies.

-The public comment letter em more ST
+The public comment letter emphasizes the critical role of federal nutrition as more ST

 Spring Institute Calls for Rescinding Interim Rule on Immigration Penalties (10)